Asperamanca/monadic_operations_cpp23/README.md

 - [Functional C++ - Gašper Ažman - C++Now 2024](https://www.youtube.com/watch?v=bHxvfwTnJhg)
      * Excellent resource on functional programming with C++.
 Goes far beyond my talk, both in depth and speed
 - [Monads in Modern C++ - Georgi Koyrushki & Alistair Fisher](https://www.youtube.com/watch?v=cE_YaFMhTK8)
+     * This talk was the inspiration to give my own take on this topic and develop a talk
 - [Effective Ranges: A Tutorial for Using C++2x Ranges - Jeff Garland](https://www.youtube.com/watch?v=QoaVRQvA6hI)
+     * So far my best primer if you want to use std::ranges
 - [C++23: An Overview of Almost All New and Updated Features - Marc Gregoire](https://www.youtube.com/watch?v=Cttb8vMuq-Y)
+     * Overview over C++23, really goes through the list and explains every feature briefly
 - ['Declarative Thinking, Declarative Practice' - Kevlin Henney](https://www.youtube.com/watch?v=nrVIlhtoE3Y)
+     * Mostly motivational talk why you should write more declarative code (and also how), not specific for C++.
+Entertaining.
 - [Understanding the Filter View to Use it Right](https://www.youtube.com/watch?v=jR3WE-hAhCc)
+     * std::views::filter has lots of traps built-in.
+This talk helps you understand and avoid them.
 - [Rappel: Compose Algorithms, Not Iterators - Google's Alternative to Ranges](https://www.youtube.com/watch?v=itnyR9j8y6E)
+     * Presents a library that utilizes an alternative approach to std::ranges.
+Since the library is not open-sourced (as of writing), the most important takeaway is the motivation not to use ranges in the first place, and that's quite interesting.
 ## Papers
 - [The One Ranges Proposal (P0896)](https://wg21.link/P0896R4)
 - [Monadic operations for std::optional (P0798)](https://wg21.link/P0798R8)